 As for the season, there are designated harvest, catch-and-release, and closed seasons.
 Therefore, be sure to check the Minnesota Department of Natural Resources‘ latest regulations before you plan your trip.
 When looking to fish other waters, be sure to check your local fishing regulations, as regulations vary significantly between locations (with many having no season at all).

-It’s important to remember two main things when targeting sturgeon: they are big and they are bottom feeders.
+It’s important to remember two main things when sturgeon fishing Rainy River:: they are big and they are bottom feeders.
 You will need to account for both when you are gathering your gear.

 If you are looking to invest in higher-end gear, take into consideration that their bite is relative “light”.
 If picking between two rods, choose the one with the lighter action (lighter at the tip) and heavier at the base.
 This will help identify movement and improve your odds of catching that big fish!